The tri-colored fur of a calico cat makes for a strikingly beautiful feline, but have you ever wondered why calico cats are almost always female cats?

 Now that you know the science behind the mysteries of the calico domestic cat, it's time to go out and adopt your own calico kitten!

 Do you have a calico cat?
-Show us in the comments below!
+Tell us on the Wide Open Pets Facebook page!